 You can apply to the health insurance fund for reimbursement of your costs.
 The application should be accompanied by a copy of your European Health Insurance Card and the receipt for treatment costs.
 If you have registered with a health insurance fund, you should affix to the application a sticker or label containing your insurance information, which the health insurance fund issues in conjunction with registration.
 In Belgium, health insurance funds reimburse 60 to 75 per cent of treatment costs.
 In certain cases, a higher reimbursement rate is received by old-age and disability pensioners, among other groups.

 In Belgium, you do not need a referral to see a specialist.
 You can book an appointment with your chosen doctor.
 You only need a doctor´s referral for hospital treatment.
 Nevertheless, reimbursement for treatment costs is slightly higher if you have a general practitioner´s referral to see a specialist.
 You also can consult a private doctor who does not have a treatment agreement with a health insurance fund.
 You can apply for reimbursement of these costs too.
 The health insurance fund reimburses a fixed amount, which is equal to the rate for contracted doctors.
 This means that you pay the personal share of costs and the difference between public and private service.
 Thus your contribution varies according to the doctor´s fee level.
-Each treatment procedure has its own rate, and you can ask the health insurance fund about the amount of reimbursement.

 Most dentists in Belgium are private.
 Some dentists will accept a partial payment when you present a European Health Insurance Card (EHIC).
 Fees for dental treatment vary considerably.
 International dental services are also available in the larger cities, such as Brussels.
 They can be far more expensive than other dental services, however.